MystenLabs/sui/doc/src/explore/move-examples/basics.md

 child = "_"
 ```

-The package that references the previous package then, could use `addr_subst` to provide the address:
+The package that references the previous package could then use `addr_subst` to provide the address:

 ```toml
 [package]